-Erika Siemsen (District 2), who was first elected to the Board in April 2019, previously served the district as an elementary educator for over 30 years.
-She had leadership roles as a member of the Governance Council, PBIS, training, implementation Mindfulness, and was a representative for the Milwaukee Teachers Education Association.
-Erika's years of service to the district were grounded in literacy education, restorative practices, and creating a learning environment that was welcoming to all.
-Erika graduated from UW-Milwaukee with a B.A. in Elementary Education and later received her Masters of Arts degree from Cardinal Stritch University in the area of literacy reform.
-Erika is from a family of three generations of MPS, and she is MPS proud!
+Erika Siemsen (District 2), who was first elected to the board in April 2019, previously served the district as an elementary educator for more than 30 years.
+She had leadership roles as a member of the Governance Council, PBIS, teacher training, and implementation of mindfulness, and she was a representative for the Milwaukee Teachers' Education Association.
+Director Siemsen's years of service to the district were grounded in literacy education, restorative practices, and creating a learning environment that was welcoming to all.
+Director Siemsen was graduated from the University of Wisconsin-Milwaukee with a B.A. in elementary education and later received her M.A. degree from Cardinal Stritch University in the area of literacy reform.
+Director Siemsen is from a family of three generations of MPS, and she is MPS proud!
 She lives in the Washington Heights area with her husband and two dogs.

-- Craig Montessori School

-- Browning School

 - Eighty-First Street School

 - Ralph Waldo Emerson School

 - Engleburg School

-- Grantosa Drive School

-- Hampton School

-- Hi-Mount Community School

 - Byron Kilbourn School

-- Lancaster School

 - Milwaukee French Immersion School

 - Milwaukee German Immersion School

-- Neeskara School

 - Ninety-Fifth Street School